Can I Obtain VA Disability for Flat Feet?

 The VA uses the rating schedule under the musculoskeletal system under 38 C.F.R. § 4.71a, under the diagnostic code 5276.
 You can be rated between a 0 percent rating and for more severe cases, a 50 percent rating.
 The ratings are based on the severity of your symptoms from mild to pronounced flat feet.
 The rating schedule looks like the following:

-- Pronounced flat feet is when a veteran experiences marked pronation (walking on the inside of the foot), extreme tenderness if the plantar surfaces of the feet, marked inward displacement and severe spasm of the Achilles tendon on manipulation, and not improved by orthopedic shoes or appliances.
+- Pronounced flat feet is when a veteran experiences marked pronation (walking on the inside of the foot), extreme tenderness of the plantar surfaces of the feet, marked inward displacement, and severe spasm of the Achilles tendon on manipulation, and not improved by orthopedic shoes or appliances.
 Veterans who have pronounced bilateral flat feet are rated at 50 percent.
 Veterans with pronounced unilateral (only one foot), are rated at 30 percent.

-- Severe flat feet is when the evidence shows objective marked deformities such as pronation or abduction (when the foot cannot point straight forward from the body), pain on manipulation and use accentuated, an indication of swelling on use, characteristic callosities.
+- Severe flat feet is when the evidence shows objective marked flatfoot deformities such as pronation or abduction (when the foot cannot point straight forward from the body), pain on manipulation, and use accentuated, an indication of swelling on use, characteristic callosities.
 Veterans with severe bilateral flat feet can be rated at 30 percent.
 Veterans with severe unilateral flat feet can be rated at 20 percent.

 - Moderate flat feet is when a veteran’s weight-bearing line is over the medial great toe, there is inward bowing of the Achilles tendon, and pain on manipulation and use of the feet.
 Veterans with moderate bilateral and unilateral flat feet are rated at 10 percent.